Reducing our footprint one step at a time

 Since 2007, our Global Assets and Recovery Purchases (GARP) program has diverted nearly 700,000 metric tons of trash from landfills, finding alternative uses for this would-be waste.

 In a world where living green has become more important than ever, we know it’s important to create environmentally sustainable products.
 We’re continuing our efforts to improve our packaging so it’s as efficient and sustainable as possible.

-We’ve been using recycled materials in our products and packaging since the 80s.
-In fact, one of our very own scientists invented a sustainable technology that recycles a type of plastic that wasn’t recyclable before—helping us to reduce even more waste.
+We’ve been using recycled materials in our products and packaging since the ‘80s.
+In fact, one of our very own scientists invented a sustainable technology that recycles a type of plastic that wasn’t recyclable before—helping us reduce even more waste.

-To this day, we continue to help consumers to reduce their footprints by collaborating with programmes such as Waste to Worth and organisations including The Recycling Partnership, The Closed Loop Fund and Materials Recovery for the Future.
+To this day, we continue to help consumers reduce their footprints by collaborating with programs like Waste to Worth and organizations like The Recycling Partnership, The Closed Loop Fund, and Materials Recovery for the Future.

 Preserving our climate